 Availability of MRI machines in the OR – this is not available in many hospitals yet, but is becoming more available.
 Having an MRI in the Operating Room allows the Neurosurgeon the ability to check the location of a tumor, plan the best approach to a tumor in a difficult location, as well as in a non-infiltrative tumor, being able to check that the tumor is fully removed.

-Complementary or Alternative Medicine - Many specialized brain tumor treatment centers have now added experts in complementary or alternative medicine (CAM).
+Additional Specialists and Complementary or Alternative Medicine - Many specialized brain tumor treatment centers have now added experts in complementary or alternative medicine (CAM).
 These treatments, including acupuncture/acupressure, therapeutic touch, massage, herbs and dietary recommendations, can also help to control pain and side effects of therapy.
 Talk to your child’s physician about whether CAM might be a viable option of treatment.